-Nutrition is an issue of special concern for people with Crohn’s disease.
-Because it affects the digestive system, Crohn’s may interfere with appetite.
-Even if a sufferer is able to eat a balanced diet, some forms of Crohn’s can interfere with the digestive tract’s ability to absorb nutrients, putting them at risk for malnourishment.
+Nutrition is an issue of special concern for people with Crohn’s.
+The disease affects your digestive system and may interfere with your appetite.
+Even if you’re able to eat a balanced diet, some forms of Crohn’s can interfere with your digestive tract’s ability to absorb nutrients.
+This puts you at risk of malnourishment.

 What’s on the Menu?

-Every Crohn’s sufferer is different.
-Generally, any food that can be tolerated is probably OK to eat, whether it’s at home or out in public.
+Every person with Crohn’s is different.
+Generally, any food that you can tolerate is probably OK to eat, whether at home or out in public.
 Of course, choosing healthful foods is always a good idea.